 It's a point nobody else has made.

-Great point by Michael Mukesee.
+Great point by Michael Mucase.

-And the former FBI director has been on a warpath against the president and it's got an agenda.
+And the former FBI director has been on a warpath against the president and got an agenda.

-His participation and the participation of the CIA in providing an informant to be used in connection with the Mueller investigation.
+Anyway, John Brennan, he goes on and on, is going to have a lot to answer for his participation and the participation of the CIA in providing an informant to be used in connection with the Mueller investigation.

 That story has not yet been told, he went on to say.